loopwerk/loopwerk.io/content/articles/2026-01-18-expertise.md

 That instinct is understandable.
 It’s also deeply counter-productive.
 After decades of doing this professionally, I’m convinced of the opposite approach.

-At this point, a cynical reader might object:

-> “Isn’t this just an excuse to be a mediocre developer who doesn’t understand how things work under the hood?”
+At this point, a cynical reader might object: "Isn’t this just an excuse to be a mediocre developer who doesn’t understand how things work under the hood?"

 That’s a fair concern.
 It’s also not what I’m arguing for.